OscarJauffret/FlowshopSLS/README.md

 ---
 # How to run

-To run the project, you need to have `cmake` installed.
+To run the project, you need to have `cmake` (at least version 3.26) installed.
 Then, you can run the following commands in the root of the project:

 ```shell
 cmake -B build